misakimichy/reactnd-would-you-rather/README.md

 ## About This App

-This is a poll app that user can answer and create polls with two options.
+This is a would you rather app that users can answer and create new polls, and see results.

 ### Login